RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 In this lab, you have completed:

 - Create an Azure Cosmos DB for NoSQL account and configure the SDK project
-- Bulk inserted a twenty-five thousand documents.
+- Bulk inserted twenty-five thousand documents.
 - Observed the results.

 ### You have successfully completed the lab